RedHatQE/openshift-python-wrapper/README.md

 ```bash
 export OPENSHIFT_PYTHON_WRAPPER_LOG_LEVEL=<LOG_LEVEL> # can be: "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL"
 ```
 Important: DEBUG log level should be used with caution.
 It prints unhashed raw data for resources in the logs, which may expose sensitive information.
-Use only in secure environments.log.
+Use only in secure environments.

 ## Code check
 We use pre-commit for code check.